 Case #12-20: Misleading Use of “MLS” in URL

-One evening while surﬁng the Internet, he came across a URL he was unfamiliar with—northwoodsandlakesmls.com.
-REALTOR® A was pleased to see the MLS serving the area where he vacationed for so many years had created a publicly accessible website.
+One evening while on the Internet, he came across a site he was unfamiliar with—northwoodsandlakesmls.com.
 Clicking on the link, he was surprised to ﬁnd that the website he was connected with was not an MLS’s website but instead was REALTOR® Z’s company website.
 Having had prior dealings with REALTOR® Z, REALTOR® A spent some time carefully scrutinizing the website.
 He noted, among other things, that the name of REALTOR® Z’s ﬁrm did not include the letters MLS.

-REALTOR® A sent an e-mail to the association’s executive ofﬁcer asking whether REALTOR® Z had been authorized by the association to use the URL northwoodsandlakesmls.com and whether the association felt it presented a true picture as required by Article 12 of the Code of Ethics.
-The association executive responded that their association did not assign, review, or approve URLs used by their members, but added that if REALTOR® A felt a possible violation of the Code of Ethics had occurred, the appropriate step was to ﬁle an ethics complaint.
+REALTOR® A sent an e-mail to the association’s Professional Standards Administrator asking whether REALTOR® Z had been authorized by the association to use the URL northwoodsandlakesmls.com and whether the association felt it presented a true picture as required by Article 12 of the Code of Ethics.
+The Professional Standards Administrator responded that their association did not assign, review, or approve URLs used by their members, but added that if REALTOR® A felt a possible violation of the Code of Ethics had occurred, the appropriate step was to ﬁle an ethics complaint.
 REALTOR® A did just that, alleging in his complaint that when he clicked on what appeared to be a real estate-related URL that included the letters “MLS” he expected to be connected with a website operated by a multiple listing service.
 He stated he felt that REALTOR® Z’s URL was deceptive and did not meet Article 12’s true picture test.

 At the hearing, REALTOR® Z defended his URL on a number of grounds including the fact that he was a participant in good standing in the MLS and that he was authorized under the MLS’s rules to display other participants’ listings on his website.
 “If I used ‘MLS’ in the name of my ﬁrm, I could see how that might be perceived as something less than a true picture,” he argued, “but by simply using MLS in my URL I am telling consumers that they can get MLS-provided information about properties in the north woods from me.
 What could be truer than that?”